code-saturne/code_saturne/INSTALL.md

   code_saturne and the BLAS were configured and interact, and this can actually lead to lower performance.
   Use of BLAS libraries is thus useful as a unit benchmarking feature, but has no influence on full calculations.
+Note also that BLAS may be used indirectly by linear algebra libraries which may make a better use of them, but this is mostly transparent to the code_saturne install.

 * [PETSc](https://www.mcs.anl.gov/petsc/) (Portable, Extensible Toolkit
   for Scientific Computation), consists  of a variety of libraries,